 The definition of general government deficit under the Maastricht Treaty has some minor differences to the definition of general government net borrowing published in this Public Sector Finances statistical bulletin.
 A reconciliation of the two is available within the Government Deficit and Debt under the Maastricht Treaty statistical bulletin.

-The UK figures may be compared to those of other EU Member States on the Government Finance Statistics section of the Eurostat website.
-A full set of government finance tables provided by the UK to Eurostat as the end of September 2012 were published on the ONS website on 23 October 2012.
+The UK figures may be compared with those of other EU Member States on the Government Finance Statistics section of the Eurostat website.
+A full set of government finance tables provided by the UK to Eurostat at the end of September 2013 were published on the ONS website on 18 October 2013.

 The statistics in this bulletin present the latest figures for what the UK public sector has raised in revenue, spent and invested.
 The headline statistic is for Public Sector Net Borrowing which is a measure of the amount of money the Government has had to borrow in order to bridge the gap between expenditure and revenue.
 The other key statistics are Surplus on Current Budget and Public Sector Net Debt.